-At Knutson Travels we take the health & safety of our guests as our first priority and as such we have decided to suspend tours until October 20, 2020.
+At Knutson Travels we take the health & safety of our guests as our first priority and as such we have decided to suspend all tours through March 29, 2021.

-All guests on suspended tours will be transferred to the same itinerary for 2021.
-The rate at which the suspended tour was booked will be honored for 2021.
+All guests on suspended tours will be transferred to the same itinerary for 2021 or 2021.
+The rate at which the suspended tour was booked will be honored for 2021 or 2022.